tensorflow/docs/site/en/api_docs/python/tf/InteractiveSession.md

 The graph that was launched in this session.

 <h3 id="graph_def"><code>graph_def</code></h3>

 A serializable version of the underlying TensorFlow graph.

 #### Returns:

 A graph_pb2.GraphDef proto containing nodes for all of the Operations in the underlying TensorFlow graph.

 <h3 id="sess_str"><code>sess_str</code></h3>

-The TensorFlow process to which this session will connect.